 After supporting him on his warm up tour, Ross described Lost Voice Guy as "a very funny guy", Sean Hughes thinks he is "fantastic" and Greg Proops says that he is "tremendous".

-Lost Voice Guy does regular paid work for The Stand, The Glee Club, Manford's, Jongleurs, Frog and Bucket and The Hyena as well as many independent club nights including Rob Riley, Ten Feet Tall, Funhouse Comedy, Bottle Rocket Comedy, Hilarious Comedy, Breakneck Comedy and Abnormally Funny People.
+Lee gigs all over the country for many of the major comedy bookers and clubs including The Stand, The Glee Club, Manford’s, Jongleurs, and The Frog and Bucket as well as many independent clubs and nights including Rob Riley, Ten Feet Tall, Funhouse Comedy, Bottle Rocket Comedy, Hilarious Comedy, Breakneck Comedy and Abnormally Funny People.

 In 2013, he took his first ever solo show to the Edinburgh Festival Fringe and has performed a show there every year since.

-He has also acted and appeared on many television and radio programmes including BBC One's The One Show, The One Show's Edinburgh showcase, and Scot Squad.
+He has also acted and appeared on many television and radio programmes including Britain's Got Talent, America's Got Talent: The Champions, Live At The Apollo, the Royal Variety Performance, his own Sky comedy short, Comedy Central, BBC One's The One Show, The One Show's Edinburgh showcase, and Scot Squad.
 Listen to his radio appearances on Soundcloud.

-He has told jokes/given motivational speeches for a range of charities and other similar organisations including Barclays, Scope, Motability, Communication Matters, Find A Voice, the Royal College of Nurses, Percy Hedley School and the Royal College of Speech and Language Therapists.
+He has performed for a range of charities and other similar organisations including Barclays, Scope, Motability, Communication Matters, Find A Voice, the Royal College of Nurses, Percy Hedley School and the Royal College of Speech and Language Therapists.